 Working with adults who don’t have a handle on their emotions can often feel like trying to reason with a grumpy child.
 This is why developing emotional intelligence is an essential part of being a ...

-Psychologists have discovered in their latest research that people can identify emotions and traits of other people wearing a face mask when the whole body is visible.
-Published in Frontiers in ...
+A novel study conducted by psychologists from Durham University, UK has revealed that people can identify emotions and traits of other people wearing a face mask when the whole body is visible.
+The ...